Landlord and Tenant banner

 To ensure our clients have a clear understanding of the hourly rates and fixed fees we quote per case, we have set out below the costs of our services with a range of fees to accommodate work that spans both straightforward and complex or highly complex cases involving complex leaseholder agreements and HMO licences.

 Our consultation rates are £140 (+ VAT if applicable) for a 40-minute consultation £210 (+ VAT if applicable) for a 60-minute consultation.
-This meeting will take place in confidence between yourself and one of our qualified lawyers to establish the full details of your specific circumstances; taking down your full instruction; we will consider all the applicable legislation, policy and any case law that will need to be taken into account in to your case; we will finally have a detailed discussion to advise on your options and merits of success in your case.
+This meeting will take place in confidence between you and one of our qualified lawyers to establish the full details of your specific circumstances; taking down your full instructions; we will consider all the applicable legislation, policy and any case law that will need to be taken into account in your case; we will finally have a detailed discussion to advise on your options and merits of success in your case.

 This will involve the perusal of documentation including tenancy agreements, communications between parties, agency contracts and detailed chronologies including photographic or video evidence of disrepair.

-A costs-benefit analysis and a full explanation of our duties towards you will be provided, with plenty of time for you to ask any further questions for clarification before the end of the consultation.
+A cost-benefit analysis and a full explanation of our duties towards you will be provided, with plenty of time for you to ask any further questions for clarification before the end of the consultation.

 To discuss your property law requirements, we can talk with you at our offices, over the phone or online via Web Conferencing such as Zoom and Microsoft Teams.